Wimnet/flexicon_orbit/README.md

 # flexicon_orbit
 FlexICoN project on ORBIT testbed

+## Prerequisites
+### UHD

+### Sub20

+### Eigen
+We use the Eigen `C++` library for basic albegra in channel estimation and digital self-interference cancellation.
+The Eigen releases can be found on the official Eigen [website](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+We used the latest stable release `Eigen 3.3.4` through our testings and experiments.

+On Linux, download and unzip `Eigen 3.3.4` and copy the main librararies to the desired path by running `scp -r /eigen/Eigen/ /usr/include/`

 ## A Simple Full-Duplex Transceiver Example
 ### Description
 The example in located in `./fd_transceiver_simple` with two sub-directories: